 For walking on asphalt shingled roofs, you need slip-resistant, comfortable and very durable shoes.

 Asphalt shingles are extremely harsh on the outsoles and the uppers of the boots.
 If you choose a low-quality sneaker, chances are they will fall apart in days.

 Go with full-grain leather, one of the most resistant type of leathers, that is made to last you a very long time.

 To walk on cedar roofs you will need some shoes with spikes that will give you good traction and stability.

 We recommend overshoes equipped with cleats that are sharp enough to give a great grip, but not too sharp to penetrate and damage the shakes.

-After you identified the roof type, you need choose a pair of shoes that will keep you comfortable and productive all day long.
-Professional shoes are more expensive, but they do offer a superior quality and can last you years.
+After you identified the roof type, you need to choose a pair of shoes that will keep you comfortable and productive all day long.
+Professional shoes are more expensive, but they do offer superior quality and can last you years.
 Here are the key factors you need to look for in a roofer shoe.

 Outsoles and Traction

 The outsole is the most important feature to consider when choosing roofing shoes.
 It should be slip-resistant and give enough added traction to keep you from slipping off the roof.